sojupatil/Python-Codes/README.md

-# 100 Mini Projects - Python
+# 100 Mini Codes - Python

 *I'm Still learning*

 About This Repository

-This repository contains 100 mini projects focused on Python programming.
-Each project covers different topics, demonstrating practical implementations of Python concepts.
+This repository contains 100 mini codes focused on Python programming.
+Each Code covers different topics, demonstrating practical implementations of Python concepts.

  ## [1 - Simple Comparator](https://github.com/sojupatil/Python-Mini-Projects/blob/main/SimpleComparator.py)

 ### Overview

-This project compares stock prices using lists, tuples, and dictionaries.
+This Code compares stock prices using lists, tuples, and dictionaries.
 It takes user input for stock names and prices, then determines which stock has a higher price using if-else conditions.

 ### Concepts: